ISI-MIP/attrici/README.md

 To test:<br />
 `export I_MPI_FABRICS=shm:shm` # only to be set for testing on login nodes, not for submitted jobs <br />
 `python -c "from netCDF4 import Dataset; Dataset('test.nc', 'w', parallel=True)"`<br />

+## Comments for each variable

+#### tas
+data checked
+Works using normal distribution

+#### tasmin
+Constructed from tas, tasskew and tasrange
+To do in postprocessing

+#### tasmax
+Constructed from tas, tasskew and tasrange
+To do in postprocessing

+#### tasrange
+With Rice distribution
+FIXME: does not seem to find and remove trend.
+A lot of grid cells fail.

+#### tasskew
+data checked
+Works using Beta distribution

+#### rsds
+Deviationg approach from Lange et al. 2019, using Normal distribution This is because the yearly cycle is handled inherently here, so no need for specific treatment.
+FIXME: produces unrealistic incoming radiation below zero.
+Needs a different approach

+#### rlds
+data checked
+Works using Normal distribution
+Needs a restart to finish some hanging runs

+#### pr
+Works with Gamma distribution
+FIXME: Needs checks as current version is not working at low latitudes

+#### wind
+Works using Weibull distribution
+FIXME: does not seem to detrend.
+Seems we rather chose the parameter that adjusted the variability range

+#### psl / ps
+data checked
+Works using Normal distribution

+#### prsnratio
+Works using beta distribution

+#### hurs (relative humidity)
+data checked
+With Beta distribution, working
+Needs to be rerun so some holes are filled.

 ## Credits